RahulSahu760/Simple_AI_Applications/STTandTTS/README.md

 # 🗣️ Voice Assistant with Silero STT & TTS + Mistral AI LLM

 This project implements a simple **offline voice assistant** that listens to speech, generates a response using a local LLM, and replies with synthesized voice.
+Note: The collab file's widget metadata got corrupted, so I uploaded the .py file
 ---

 ## 🚀 Overview